VikaVolkova/emoji-recognition/README.md

     ```

 4. Open your browser and navigate to `http://localhost:5173` (or the address provided in your terminal).
 You will need to grant camera permissions for the application to work.

+## Future Improvements

+- **More Gestures:** Implement gestures for "Undo" (two-finger tap) and "Redo" (three-finger tap).
+- **Expanded Model Vocabulary:** Train the model to recognize a wider variety of drawings.
+- **Drawing Customization:** Add a color palette and brush size selector.
+- **Save/Load:** Allow users to save their creations to a file or local storage.